swiftengine/SwiftEngine/README.md

 ## Features :heart_eyes:

 * ___Swift on Back-End___ - Improve productivity by using the modern Swift language for all your app's development needs ([learn more](/TechnicalOverview.md))
-* ___Auto compilation___ - Increase the speed of your endpoints as each file is individually compiled.
+* ___Hot Code Reload___ - Increase the speed of your endpoints as each file is individually compiled.
 If a file has not been modified since it was last used, it won't need to be recompiled ([learn more](/TechnicalOverview.md))
 * ___Automated Routing Logic___ - Avoid writing custom routers; SwiftEngine will automagically route each request to the desired file ([learn more](/TechnicalOverview.md))
 * ___Uptime Resiliency___ - Reduce risk by leveraging a fail-safe and high-availability operating environment where each client requests functions independently ([learn more](/TechnicalOverview.md))
 * ___Easy web based run-time error analysis___ - Save time by not having to dig through shell dumps; SwiftEngine displays the full error trace on your browser for easy debugging ([learn more](/TechnicalOverview.md))